First-Class Plugin Architecture

 Create the module skeleton

-Create src/hive-plugin-<your-domain>/ mirroring the structure of an existing plugin.
+Create src/hive-plugin-<your-domain>/ mirroring the structure of an existing plugin (the Dictionary plugin is the most complete template).

 src/hive-plugin-myplugin/